immunant/IA2-Phase2/docs/usage.md

 # Compartmentalization Guide

-To compartmentalize a program, cross-compartment calls must go through call gate wrappers which change PKRU, switch stacks and scrub unused registers.
+To compartmentalize a program, cross-compartment calls must go through call gate wrappers which change PKRU, switch stacks, and scrub unused registers.
 Compartments are the dynamic shared objects (DSOs) a program is comprised of and they are either assigned one of 15 protection keys or default to the untrusted protection key.
 This doc walks through how to compartmentalize a program using our source rewriter.

 ## Build process